The National Election Office Logo

 • is obliged to wear a registration card in the polling station.

-The costs associated with the appointment and activities of the diplomatic mission observer are borne by their appointer (nominating organization/independent candidate).
+The costs associated with the appointment and activities of the foreign representation observer are borne by their appointer (nominating organization/independent candidate).

 Useful links